-Pointy facts about triangles
+Types of triangles and other triangle facts

 Types of triangles

-As the simplest possible polygon, triangles only sport 3 angles and 3 sides.
-Their type depends on the relative length of these faces and the size of its angles.

-Based their sides, triangles can be classified as:
+Based on their sides, triangles can generally be classified as:

-- Equilateral: the most aesthetic ones.
+- Equilateral: the most aesthetic and “perfect” of triangles.
 Equilateral triangles have three equal sides and three equal angles of 60°.

-- Isoscele: triangles that have two sides of equal length, and two equal inside angles.
+- Isosceles: triangles that have two sides of equal length, and two equal inside angles.
 Their name comes from the Greek words for ‘equal’ and ‘leg’.

 - Scalene: with no two sides or inside angles equal, the scalene triangle is the rebel of the lot.
 Its name comes from the Greek word for ‘unequal’.